Pakistan Air Force Academy Asghar Khan: Military Training Wing

 The Military Training Wing comprises officers and instructors who monitor the activities of cadets throughout their training period.
 The Military Training Wing is sub-divided into four squadrons.
 The squadrons take part in competitions and the winning squadron is awarded the "Quaid-e-Azam Banner" at the passing out ceremony which is held at the end of term.

 The PAF Academy trains officers of the PAF, and cadets and officers of the Pakistan Army, Navy and other countries including Bangladesh, Brunei, China, Indonesia, Iran, Iraq, Jordan, Malaysia, Nepal, Nigeria, Qatar, Saudi Arabia, Sri Lanka, Sudan, Syria, Turkey, Turkmenistan and the UAE.

 Events

 Passing Out Parade

 The Passing Out Parade is held every six months, when the graduating cadets of flying and engineering pass out.
-The chief guests are usually the President, Prime Minister or the service chiefs of the armed forces of Pakistan.
+The chief guests are usually the President, Prime Minister or the service chiefs of the Pakistan Armed Forces.
 Graduating cadets take the Oath of Allegiance under the flag of Pakistan, after which they take the salute of the parade.
 The end of the parade is marked by the aerobatics display of the PAF Aerobatic team renowned as the "Sherdils" (flying T-37 aircraft) and the Academy Aerobatic team known as "Academy Hawks" (flying K-8 aircraft).

 The awards presented to the cadets at this occasion are: